TykTechnologies/tyk/README.md

 * [Newsletters ](https://pages.tyk.io/newsletter)- Subscribe to our GraphQL & API newsletters
 * If you are using Tyk give us a star ⭐️

-## Open Source License
+## Licensing

+Tyk is dual-licensed:

-Tyk is released under the MPL v2.0; please see [LICENSE.md](https://github.com/TykTechnologies/tyk/blob/master/LICENSE.md) for a full version of the license.
+1. Open Source License: The code in the root directory and all subdirectories except the 'ee' folder is released under the MPL v2.0.
+Please see [LICENSE](https://github.com/TykTechnologies/tyk/blob/master/LICENSE) for the full version of the open source license.

+2. Commercial License: The code in the 'ee' folder is subject to a commercial license.
+For more information about obtaining a commercial license, please contact our sales team at sales@tyk.io.

 ![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FTykTechnologies%2Ftyk.svg?type=large)